-15.1 Initial Charge
+15.1 Preliminary Charge

-The ACD may impose a charge on the sale of shares to investors.
-The initial charge is payable to the ACD.
-Full details of the current initial charge for each class of share are set out in Appendix I.
+The ACD may impose a charge on the sale of shares to investors which is based on the amount invested by the prospective investor.
+The preliminary charge is payable to the ACD.
+Full details of the current preliminary charge for each class of share are set out in Appendix 1.